Demonstrators at Seattle post-election protests call on officials to ‘count every vote’

 Shikuma, a former nurse, said the event helped him feel empowered amid the tight presidential race.
 Concerned about racism, the state of health care and the lack of a national plan to address the coronavirus pandemic, he hoped that a new administration would usher in change.

+At events in downtown Seattle, voters expressed stress about the Trump-Biden contest mixed with calls for change far beyond a Biden win.

-At Occidental Park on Wednesday, community organizers linked the fight to count votes in the presidential election to protests for racial justice that have gone on for more than 150 days in Seattle.
+At Occidental Park, community organizers linked the fight to count votes in the presidential election to protests for racial justice that have gone on for more than 150 days in Seattle.

 “These people can’t vote,” said Katie, an organizer for Morning March who does not provide her last name because of concerns about safety and doxxing.
-Speakers echoed the demands protesters have made throughout the summer, including to cut money from the Seattle Police Department’s budget, redirect that money to Black communities.
+Speakers echoed the demands protesters have made throughout the summer, including to cut money from the Seattle Police Department’s budget and redirect that money to Black communities.

 Palmira Figueroa, another organizer of Wednesday’s event and a volunteer with the Washington Immigrant Solidarity Network, said she was not surprised by Tuesday’s close election.